Financial-Times/engineering-progression/README.md

 ## Engineering Competencies

-Engineering competencies are used to help identify when an engineer is ready for promotion.
+Engineering competencies are used to inform conversations about career progression between an engineer and their line manager.
 There are several ways that you can read through these competencies and track progress:

   - [Track progress with your manager or report via Google Sheets](https://docs.google.com/spreadsheets/d/1V0LIbCQtJsi2iowfJnRTDr4Na4LhNAlJ_UHl9dDQs00/edit)